 On 22 June 1941, Hitler’s armies launched Operation Barbarossa and swept in to the Soviet Union.
 On the same day, the Spanish Foreign Minister, Ramon Serrano Suner, contacted the German embassy in Madrid with an extraordinary proposal – would the German government welcome the addition of a force of Spanish volunteers in the war against the Russians?
-Officially designed by the Wehrmacht as the 250th Infantry Division, but commonly referred to as the Azul or Blue Division after the colour of Spain’s Falangist (Fascist) Party, this force initially amounted to some 18,000 volunteers under the…By Oscar Gonzalez, Lucas Molina, Pablo Sagarra
+Officially designed by the Wehrmacht as the 250th Infantry Division, but commonly referred to as the Azul or Blue Division after the colour of Spain’s Falangist (Fascist) Party, this force initially amounted to some 18,000 volunteers under the…By Lucas Molina Franco, Oscar Gonzalez, Pablo Sagarra

 Click here to buy both titles for £39.99